Russia imposes Soviet-style restrictions on British diplomats in Moscow | Law-Order

 Moscow has suggested that Britain and the United States were involved in a drone attack on the Crimean Bridge which killed two people on Monday.
 Moscow has also suggested both powers may have helped blow up the Nord Stream gas pipelines connecting Russia and Germany.
 HARDSHIP POST

-British diplomats, with the exception of the ambassador and three other senior diplomats, will be required to send notification of any plans to travel beyond the 120-km (75-mile) "free movement zone" at least five working days ahead.
+British diplomats, with the exception of the ambassador and three other senior diplomats, will be required to give at least five working days' written notice of any plans to travel beyond a 120-km "free movement zone".
 "Such a document should contain information about the timing, purpose, type of trip, planned business contacts, accompanying persons, type of transport, places of visit and accommodation, as well as the route of the trip," the ministry said.

 Diplomatic postings to Moscow are now considered among the most difficult in the world by Western countries.
 The U.S. State Department ranks Moscow alongside Freetown, Mogadishu, Damascus and Kabul in hardship terms.
 Western diplomats in Moscow say intrusive surveillance and harassment are frequent and a guide known as "Moscow Rules" that was developed by Western spies in Soviet times to guard against complacency has been updated for modern Russia.